percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :default: 0.25

 This variable specifies how much the replication can be throttled during the state transfer in order to avoid running out of memory.
-Value can be set to ``0.0`` if stopping replication is acceptable in order to finish state transfer.
+The value can be set to ``0.0`` if stopping replication is acceptable in order to finish state transfer.